opendatasoft/ods-documentation/source/sourcing_and_processing_data/processors/convert_degrees.rst

 Convert Degrees processor
 =========================

-This processor converts a degrees, minutes, seconds geo coordinate to a standard geo coordinate.
+This processor converts a degrees, minutes, seconds geo coordinate to a standard geo coordinate in a "latitude, longitude" format.

 The following formats can be converted: